danpawlik/danpawlik.github.io/content/posts/intel-npu-driver-disappointment.md

 Someone already has such [issue](https://www.electricmonk.nl/log/2017/02/23/how-to-solve-rpms-created-by-alien-having-file-conflicts/), after applying that...
 It raises new issuse - building the rpm package requires some work, so it would be presented in other blog post entry.

+## Summary

+If you want to install the Intel NPU drivers, use COPR repository